GStreamer/gstreamer/markdown/application-development/advanced/pipeline-manipulation.md

   exit (0);
 }
 ```

 ## Forcing a format

-Sometimes you'll want to set a specific format, for example a video size
+Sometimes you'll want to set a specific format.
+You can do this with a
+`capsfilter` element.

-and format or an audio bitsize and number of channels.
-You can do this
+If you want, for example, a specific video size and color format or an audio
-by forcing a specific `GstCaps` on the pipeline, which is possible by
+bitsize and a number of channels; you can force a specific `GstCaps` on the
-using *filtered caps*.
-You can set a filtered caps on a link by using
+pipeline using *filtered caps*.
+You set *filtered caps* on a link by putting a
-the “capsfilter” element in between the two elements, and specifying a
+`capsfilter` between two elements and specifying your desired `GstCaps` in its
-`GstCaps` as “caps” property on this element.
-It will then only allow
-types matching that specified capability set for negotiation.
-See also
+`caps` property.
+The `capsfilter` will only allow types compatible with these
+capabilities to be negotiated.

-[Creating capabilities for filtering][filter-caps].
+See also [Creating capabilities for filtering][filter-caps].

 [filter-caps]: application-development/basics/pads.md#creating-capabilities-for-filtering

 ### Changing format in a PLAYING pipeline

 It is also possible to dynamically change the format in a pipeline while
-PLAYING.
-This can simply be done by changing the caps property on a
+`PLAYING`.
+This can simply be done by changing the `caps` property on a
-capsfilter.
-The capsfilter will send a RECONFIGURE event upstream that
+`capsfilter`.
+The `capsfilter` will send a `RECONFIGURE` event upstream that
 will make the upstream element attempt to renegotiate a new format and
 allocator.
-This only works if the upstream element is not using fixed
+This only works if the upstream element is not using fixed caps on
-caps on the source pad.
+its source pad.

 Below is an example of how you can change the caps of a pipeline while
-in the PLAYING state:
+in the `PLAYING` state:

 ``` c
 #include <stdlib.h>

 #include <gst/gst.h>